 and the church

-remained until near 1940 when the lodge hall burned and the church
+remained on the lower floor of the Lodge Hall until near 1940 when the lodge hall burned and the church

 was never rebuilt, its members went to other churches.
 The old

-and I read an online story published by one of his descendants that his funeral service was held in the 1850s in the
+and I read an online story published by one of Pratt's descendants that his funeral service was held in the 1850s in the

 old primitive Baptist